João Lourenço (footballer, born 2005): Early Career and Arrival at Fluminense

-João Lourenço, a burgeoning talent from Xerém and a pivotal member of the under-17 team, provided insights into his journey in an interview with the club's official TV channel.
+João Lourenço, a player from Xerém and a pivotal member of the under-17 team, provided insights into his journey in an interview with the club's official TV channel.
 The 17-year-old forward expressed gratitude for the invaluable experiences gained at Tricolor.

 "I used to play in a local soccer school in my city (Paraíba do Sul) called Riachuelo.
 Later, I moved to one in Nova Friburgo, a city known for its rich football culture," he recounted, as documented in about the football history of Nova Friburgo.

 "I came for a trial, performed well, scored goals, and got the call.
 Afterward, I was approved," he continued.

 "I've always been addicted to football, even quite greedy when I was younger.
 Being here at Fluminense has been a fantastic process, and I highly value it," he added.

 João Lourenço's early career, shaped by dedication and passion, laid the foundation for his impactful journey with Fluminense.

 Club career

-João Lourenço initiated his professional journey with Fluminense at the age of nine, joining in 2015.
-His commitment to the club deepened when he signed his inaugural professional contract in August 2021, marking a significant step in his evolving football career.
+João Lourenço began his professional journey with Fluminense at the age of nine, joining in 2015.
+He committed to the club by he signing his inaugural professional contract in August 2021, marking a significant step in his evolving football career.

 Contract Extension

 On November 17, 2023, Fluminense announced the extension of João Lourenço's contract.
 The 18-year-old forward, affectionately known as the "Moleque de Xerém," officially renewed his commitment to the club at the Vale das Laranjeiras Training Center.
-The new agreement, valid until the conclusion of 2026, features a release clause set at 50 million euros.
+The new agreement, valid until the end of 2026, features a release clause set at 50 million euros.

 In a statement, João Lourenço expressed his gratitude, saying, "Incredible feeling.
 I am very happy to renew my contract with the club that opened doors for me and that I love.
 I can only thank God, my family, and friends for being my support.
 Now, another challenge.
-It's about continuing to work hard to achieve many titles wearing the tricolor jersey.
+It's about continuing to work hard to achieve many titles wearing the tricolor jersey."